kodvinci/springies/README.md

 6. Press the "down" arrow key to decrease the size of the view area.
 7. Click on the mouse to drag around the mass nearest to the mouse click area.

-uu	Known Problems
+	Known Problems
 1. The masses and the springs occassionally disappear beyond the view bounds.
-2. The center of mass force does not function properly.
+2. The center of mass force does not load properly.

 The project is organized into various packages based on the functions of the classes in them.